The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 If you only have a day trip to Montenegro, you’ll miss out on this view at sunrise.

-What Not to Do in Dubrovnik
+What NOT to Do in Dubrovnik

 Know this: I love both of these cities.
 Kotor in particular is one of my favorite places on the planet.
 (Even though I was haunted by a ghost there for five days.)